Is a Weimaraner the Right Breed for You?

 Weimaraners dominate many tracking contests

-because of their keen sense of smell.
+because they are an active dog with a keen sense of smell.
 The first dog to win the sport of barn hunt was a Weimaraner named Lexi.

 In a Landmark Genomic Analyses of Modern